choria-legacy/marionette-collective/website/terminology.md

 A combination of Servers, Nodes and Middleware all operating in the same Namespace.

 Multiple collectives can be built sharing the same Middleware but kept separate by using different Namespaces.

+## Subcollective
+A server can belong to many Namespaces.
+A [Subcollective] is a Namespace that only a subset of a full collectives nodes belong to.

+Subcolllectives are used to partition networks and to control broadcast domains in high traffic networks.

 ## Simple RPC
 A Remote Procedure Call system built ontop of MCollective that makes it very simple to write feature